mkiiim/icloudBotGPT/README.md

  ### Current Capabilities - forever WIP
  - OpenAI completions or assistants
- - on on one chats with LLM
+ - one on one chats with LLM
  - group chats with LLM
  - works with image attachments